 The purpose of Indiana’s ginseng program (Public Law 107 (IC 14-4-8) and Ginseng Rule (312 IAC 19) is to insure a healthy population for the future.
 The harvest season was instituted to encourage replanting of the seeds when they are ripe and insure that only mature plants are taken.
 Registration of dealers and certification of ginseng is required in order to monitor the health of the population.
 The selling season was established for this purpose.
 Ginseng that is bought for resale must be certified by a Indiana Conservation Officer.
 By monitoring reports from dealers it is easier to determine if ginseng is declining and needs further protection.

-Ginseng Season is now closed.
-The 2014 Indiana dealers list will be available Sept.
+Ginseng Season is now open.
+The 2015 Indiana dealers list will be available Sept.
 1, when harvest season reopens.

 Harvest: Sept.
 1 - Dec 31 of current year.
 Harvesters can legally dig wild ginseng.
 Harvesters do not need a license to dig ginseng nor sell ginseng to a licensed dealer.